scp-079/screen/README.md

 We call this Hakyll theme `Screen`.

-This is a theme intended to use to [SCP-079](https://scp-079.org) website and converted from a Jekyll theme [darcli](https://github.com/gildasio/darcli) to Hakyll.
-We made some changes to make it more suitable for our site and responsive.
+This is a theme intended to use to [SCP-079](https://scp-079.org) website.
+The theme is converted from a Jekyll theme [darcli](https://github.com/gildasio/darcli).
+We made some changes to make it responsive and more suitable for our site.

 There is a post [demo](https://scp-079.org/posts/2019-03-29-post-test/).